 Role anticipatory socialization, also known as vocational anticipatory socialization, asserts persons develop work-related values and interests through exposure to information and communication offered by influential persons.
 The shared cognition represented in the messages of teachers and leaders indicated role anticipatory socialization was a priority for students both for the faculty and for the larger community (Kramer, 2010; Jablin, 2001).
 The self-identification of teachers’ regarding their roles as influential persons in the development of students’ career and educational knowledge base was reflective of what research has indicated about the significance of the rural students and school context (Demi, Coleman-Jensen, & Snyder, 2010; Meece, Byun, Farmer, & Hutchins, 2011; Meece, Hutchins, Byun, Farmer, Irvin, & Weiss, 2013).
 While the faculty members interviewed in this study tended to describe the postsecondary education priority as something that developed in the school over time, further research with additional community members to understand how the school culture developed could support increased understanding for the potential for other schools.

 In addition to the school emphasis on postsecondary education for all students, educators spoke of the importance of the commitment to postsecondary education by the larger community (Coleman, 1988; Coleman, 1990; Bryk & Schneider, 2002; McCarron & Inkelas, 2006; Schneider, 2007).
-Analysis of the data indicated an historical cultural value at Winding Road for students making plans for postsecondary education.
+Analysis of the data indicated a historical cultural value at Winding Road for students making plans for postsecondary education.
 Faculty who had either graduated or had children who graduated from the Winding Road in the last 30-plus years reported remembering an emphasis placed on an education beyond high school.
 Teachers talked about their involvements in the larger community through church and community leadership and the way students knew them as “real people” through the community roles.

 In addition to teachers’ roles as members of and leaders in the community, teachers identified community members as supporting students through attendance of school activities, keeping track of and asking students about their plans for after high school, and the contributing financial support for students’ needs while they attend Winding Road schools but also in helping to make college a reality for students.
 Teachers’ and leaders’ descriptions of their practices and activities for providing information, support, and opportunities for postsecondary exploration indicated Winding Road educators have developed their practices as a college brokering school (Hill, 2008).
 In rural school research, the school context emerged as the strongest predictor, indirectly and directly, of student perceptions about school, grades and aspirations (Demi, Coleman-Jensen, & Snyder, 2010).
 Also, the mediating effects of the rural school climate were some of the strongest relationships through self-efficacy, grades, and educational aspirations.
 For rural students, the school context is central to the likelihood of students’ propensity to attend college in a way not found in other populations.

 Two of the newest teachers to the faculty noted that the teachers knew their curriculum and how to build relationships with students.
-While research has indicated teacher retention is difficult for rural schools; the educators at Winding Road tend to stay in their positions for longer periods of time..
+While research has indicated teacher retention is difficult for rural schools; the educators at Winding Road tend to stay in their positions for longer periods of time.
 The description of teachers’ classrooms would indicate they more than likely do not rely on the coercive, reward, or legitimate powers afforded to them by their role as a teacher.
 In fact, teachers who do rely on any one or combination of these three legitimate positional power bases generally struggle in the classroom.
 Most of the Winding Road teachers are able to hold students to high standards of behavior and academic engagement by showing students their expert and referent powers (Rahim, Antonioni, & Psenicka, 2001).